jimmajure/DataAnalystP6/data/readme.md

 1. yrly.csv
 2. data.csv
+3. locations.csv

+## yrly.csv and data.csv
+Contains the temperature data.
 Both files have the same format.
 Yrly.csv includes only data aggregatted by year.
 Data.csv contains data aggregated by year as well as by month.

 * column 1: row number